-information imply that a player's best response can be computed without knowledge of the player's value function.
-In fact, given the current belief, a player's optimal action depends only on the intensity of experimentation performed by the other players, the payoff of the safe arm, the expected current payoff of the risky arm, and the expected full-information payoff - it does not depend on the precise specification of the payoff-generating process.
-This feature carries over to the symmetric Markov perfect equilibrium, where one and the same functional form - the natural generalization of that in Bolton and Harris (2000) - applies across all specifications that we consider.
-The common equilibrium action is a piecewise linear function of the ratio of two differences: that between the risky arm's expected full-information payoff, and the safe payoff, and that between the safe payoff and the risky arm's expected current payoff.
+Despite this broadening of the class of payoff-generating processes, and the generalization from Bernoulli to arbitrary discrete priors in particular, the equilibrium strategy has a simple explicit form.
+In fact, at any point in time, a player's best response depends only on the intensity of experimentation performed by the other players, the payoff of the safe arm, the expected current payoff of the risky arm, and the expected full-information payoff - it does not depend on the precise specification of the payoff-generating process.
+This feature carries over to the symmetric Markov perfect equilibrium, where one and the same functional form applies across all specifications that we consider.
+The common equilibrium action is a piecewise linear function of the ratio of two differences: that between the risky arm's expected full-information payoff and the safe payoff, and that between the safe payoff and the risky arm's expected current payoff.

-We show that this result extends to two specifications of priors and payoff-generating processes in which the unknown state of the world is drawn from a continuous distribution of unbounded support: Brownian payoffs with normal priors as in Jovanovic (1979), and Poisson payoffs with gamma priors as in Moscarini and Squintani (2010).
-In either specification, the players' information is captured by a two-dimensional sufficient statistic, which can serve as the state variable for Markov strategies.
+We further show that this result extends to two specifications of priors and payoffgenerating processes in which the unknown state of the world is drawn from a continuous distribution of unbounded support: Brownian payoffs with normal priors, and Poisson payoffs with gamma priors.
+In either specification, the players' information is captured